shields/opentaxsolver/OTS_2021/0_README.txt

   RPLCSTRNG_02

 History:
+    * v19.08 (8/19/202) - Compilation of remedial revisions from last several months.
+	  On CA_540, fixed printing of multiple dependent names, and added question about Use-Tax payments.
+	  On Massachusetts form, removed lines 12+13, which are not used in 2021.
+	  On HSA Form 8889, now set line-6 to line-5 value, if no value is specified on line-6.
-    * v19.07 (3/19/2022) - Added check for matching input Form-type.
+    * v19.07 (3/27/2022) - Added check for matching input Form-types.
-	  Checks that it matches the Program being run, as intended.
+	  Checks that input files match the selected Program to run.
-	  Otherwise it shows a warning message.
+	  In case of mismatch, it now displays a warning message.
+	  On Fed-1040, adjusted the limit to charitable deductions for non-married filers who are not optimizing.
     * v19.06 (3/3/2022) - Clarified where to enter Charity Donations on
 	  the Federal 1040 form, by creating designated Charity line.
 	- For MacOS platforms, added MacSetup command file for allowing